-In this Cisco CCNA tutorial, you’ll learn about Layer 2 of the OSI reference model, which is the data link layer.
-Scroll down for the video and also text tutorial.
+In this Cisco CCNA tutorial, you’ll learn about Layer 2 of the OSI reference model, which is the Data Link layer.
+Scroll down for the video and also the text tutorial.

 Cisco Local Area Network Layer 2 – Ethernet Video Tutorial

 Layer 2 frames are encoded and decoded into bits ready to put on to the Physical Layer, the physical wire.
 Error detection and correction for the Physical Layer can be provided here, depending on the protocol that we're using.

 Ethernet is the Layer 2 medium that is used on Local Area Networks.
 Ethernet is pretty much ubiquitous on the LAN, and that's the Layer 2 media that we're going to focus on.

 Let's have a look at some of the different Layer 2 protocols.
 I've got a link going to a page on Wikipedia where there's a list of network protocols above.
 Open that up and at the top, it lists there some of the common Layer 1 protocols, like ISDN, DSL.
 There's a lot of legacy protocols that are still listed here as well, like ISDN which isn't used so much these days.

 Then, you can see the list of Layer 2 protocols as well.
 Ethernet is in here, most commonly used on the LAN.
 There's a legacy WAN protocol in here, Frame Relay.
 Other kinds of protocols we've got in here are FDDI and the Point-to-Point Protocol (PPP).